cnabio/cnab.io/content/community-projects.md

 ---

 Looking to get started with CNAB or maybe build on top of an existing project?
-Here are some open-source projects and SDKs for you to use, or take a look the [CNAB community repository][cnab-community] for additional assets that you can use in your own project.
+Here are some open-source projects and SDKs for you to use, or take a look at the [CNAB community repository][cnab-community] for additional assets that you can use in your own project.